opencast/opencast/docs/guides/admin/docs/configuration/admin-ui/terms.md

 terms.%{language_code}.html
 ```

-The corresponding language codes can be found here: https://github.com/opencast/opencast-admin-interface/blob/admin-ui-picard/app/src/i18n/i18n.ts#L44
+The corresponding language codes can be found in [`/src/i18n/i18n.ts`](https://github.com/opencast/opencast-admin-interface/blob/4253105caedb11df193c05188e043a711f7e68cf/src/i18n/i18n.ts#L29) in the admin-UI repo.

-If a language is not provided, the english version will be displayed.
+If no language is provided, the english version will be displayed.